-Teaching is a circle of care.
+Teaching is a relationship.

 20170831_181236.jpg